 What does the liver do?

-The liver is in the upper right part of the tummy (abdomen).
+The liver is in the upper right part of your tummy (abdomen).
 It has many functions which include:

-- Storing glycogen (fuel for the body) which is made from sugars.
-When required, glycogen is broken down into glucose which is released into the bloodstream.
+- Storing glycogen (fuel for your body) which is made from sugars.
+When required, glycogen is broken down into glucose which is released into your bloodstream.

 - Helping to process fats and proteins from digested food.